-Another significant area of exposure control is testing: testing for the presence of COVID-19 in a workplace and testing of those who have been exposed to the coronavirus.
-Coronavirus testing, alongside PPE, has been another heavily reported topic during the outbreak, with many keyworkers finding it impossible to get tested and anecdotal evidence suggesting that results were not always accurate.
+Another significant area of exposure control is testing: testing for the presence of COVID-19 in a workplace and testing of those who have been exposed to coronavirus.
+Coronavirus testing, alongside PPE, was another heavily reported topic during the outbreak, with many keyworkers finding it impossible to get tested initially and anecdotal evidence suggesting that early test results were not always accurate.

-The number of people exposed to the virus as well as the frequency and duration of exposure should be monitored where practicable – for instance in hospitals and where COVID-19 is present in care homes.
+The number of people exposed to the virus as well as the frequency and duration of exposure should have been monitored where practicable – for instance in hospitals and where COVID-19 is present in care homes.

-Employees should receive relevant training, such as how to use PPE and best practice for hand hygiene, as well as other relevant information which could be in form of workplace signage, as well as written guidance such as individual workplace policy.
+Employees should receive relevant training in respect of ongoing risks, such as how to use PPE and hand hygiene best practice, as well as other practical information which could be in form of workplace signage, as well as written guidance such as individual workplace policy.